BeyondRobotix/mavesp8266/PARAMETERS.md

 * (1) If debug is enabled, debug messages are sent using ```MAVLINK_MSG_ID_STATUSTEXT``` with a proper ```MAV_SEVERITY_DEBUG``` type.
 Other messages types, ```MAV_SEVERITY_NOTICE``` for example, are sent regardless.
 * (2) MavLink parameter messages only support a 32-Bit parameter (be it a float, an uint32_t, etc.) In other to fit a 16-character SSID and a 16-character Password, 4 paramaters are used for each.
 The 32-Bit storage is used to contain 4 bytes for the string.
+* (3) The mode defaults to 0.
+Set to 0 to act as an access point.
+Set to 1 to connect to an existing WiFi network using the same ssid and password.

 #### MAVLINK_MSG_ID_COMMAND_LONG